ambuda-org/vidyut/vidyut-kosha/README.md

   decision made by need, not by choice.

 `vidyut-kosha` avoids these weaknesses.
 It stores words exactly, which avoids overgeneration.
-And although single-key lookup is slightly slower, it avoids the multiple lookup problem, which makes it faster for many applications.
+And although single-key lookup is slightly slower, it softens the multiple lookup problem, which makes it faster for many applications.

 In exchange, we must pay the following price: